cjstevens78/cjstevens78.github.io/README.md

 # Next.js Portfolio for Chris Stevens

 This is a portfolio website designed to showcase my work history and ability to prospective clients.
-Highlghts include a Resume Assistant using ChatGPT and a Discord webhook used to track visits.
+Highlights include a Resume Assistant using ChatGPT and a Discord webhook used to track visits.

 ## Table of Contents